SECTION 1 - 2023 CONSERVATION AREA FEES

 - Children under the age of 16 years of age must be on their own campsite by 10pm unless accompanied by an adult.

-- Permitee must be 19 years old and have proof of age.
+- Permit holders must be 19 years old and have proof of age.

-- No more than three pieces of equipment per site, only one of which can be a trailer or tent trailer.
+- No more than three pieces of equipment per site, only one of which a trailer or tent trailer.

 - No more than six persons, including the permit holder, are allowed on a designated campsite.
 Only permit holder and/or immediate family can occupy the site.